-- (a) Private or public agencies, employers, or others who contract with a private vocational school to provide training services to a particular individual or individuals do not have access to the complaint process. - (b) When a person establishes a financial obligation for only a portion of the contracted costs and is subsidized for the remainder as described under (a) of this subsection, that student's claim will be prorated to recognize only the unsubsidized amount. - (4) The agency may consider the following costs when determining losses suffered by a complainant: - (a) Tuition and fees; - (b) Transportation costs; - (c) Books, supplies, equipment, uniforms and protective clothing, rental charges; and - (d) Insurance required by the school. - (5) In estimating a student's attendance related expenses other than tuition, the agency may use standards developed under Title IV of the Higher Education Act or those of the Washington state departments of employment security and social and health services. - (6) When the agency receives a complaint, it will: - (a) Evaluate the complaint for completeness and to determine eligibility within ten working days after receipt; - (b) Accept or reject the complaint and so notify the complainant within an additional five working days; - (c) Forward a copy of a bona fide complaint and related attachments to the school by certified mail. - (7) The school has fifteen working days after receipt to respond to the student's complaint.
-If a school fails to submit a timely response the agency will conclude the school has no defense to offer. - (8) Based on all information then available, the agency will: - (a) Investigate the facts: - (b) Secure additional information if so indicated; - (c) Attempt to bring about a negotiated solution; - (d) Adjudicate the complaint by making findings, conclusions, and determinations; and - (e) Notify all parties of the determinations and remedies. - (9) If a student can document that the procedures used by the agency to resolve a complaint were either unreasonable, unfair, or not in keeping with the intent of the law, the student may request a review of the decision. - (a) The student must request the review in writing within twenty days following receipt of the complaint determination.
-A timely request stays the agency's determination during the review process. - (b) When the agency receives a request for review it will: - (i) Notify the school that the student has requested a review and that the complaint determination will not take effect until the review has been completed; - (ii) Schedule an informal hearing to be conducted by agency staff; and - (iii) Make a final determination regarding the complaint within fifteen working days following the hearing.
+- (b) When a person establishes a financial obligation for only a portion of the contracted costs and is subsidized for the remainder as described under (a) of this subsection, that student's claim will be prorated to recognize only the unsubsidized amount - (4) The agency may consider the following costs when determining losses suffered by a complainant: - (a) Tuition and fees; - (b) Transportation costs; - (c) Books, supplies, equipment, uniforms and protective clothing, rental charges; and - (d) Insurance required by the school. - (5) In estimating a student's attendance related expenses other than tuition, the agency may use standards developed under Title IV of the Higher Education Act or those of the Washington state departments of employment security and social and health services. - (6) When the agency receives a complaint, it will: - (a) Evaluate the complaint for completeness and to determine eligibility within ten working days after receipt; - (b) Accept or reject the complaint and so notify the complainant within an additional five working days; - (c) Forward a copy of a bona fide complaint and related attachments to the school by certified mail. - (7) The school has fifteen working days after receipt to respond to the student's complaint.
+If a school fails to submit a timely response the agency will conclude the school has no defense to offer. - (8) Based on all information then available, the agency will: - (a) Investigate the facts; - (b) Secure additional information if so indicated; - (c) Attempt to bring about a negotiated solution; - (d) Adjudicate the complaint by making findings, conclusions, and determinations; and - (e) Notify all parties of the determinations and remedies. - (9) If a student can document that the procedures used by the agency to resolve a complaint were either unreasonable, unfair, or not in keeping with the intent of the law, the student may request a review of the decision. - (a) The student must request the review in writing within twenty days following receipt of the complaint determina-

+- tion.
+A timely request stays the agency's determination during the review process. - (b) When the agency receives a request for review it will: - (i) Notify the school that the student has requested a review and that the complaint determination will not take effect until the review has been completed; - (ii) May schedule an informal hearing to be conducted by agency staff; and - (iii) Make a final determination regarding the complaint within fifteen working days following the hearing.

 [Statutory Authority: RCW 28.10.040 [28C.10.040].
-08-04-110, § 490-105-180, filed 2/6/08, effective 3/8/08.
-Statutory Authority: RCW 28C.10.-040(2).
-98-22-033, § 490-105-180, filed 10/29/98, effective 11/29/98.]
+WSR 15-24-088, § 490-105-180, filed 11/30/15, effective 12/31/15; WSR 08-04-110, § 490-105-180, filed 2/6/08, effective 3/8/08.
+Statutory Authority: RCW 28C.10.040(2).
+WSR 98-22-033, § 490-105-180, filed 10/29/98, effective 11/29/98.]